Qualifications

 Pam has deep knowledge and experience to share with others.

-• Evaluation and research design.
+- Evaluation and research and PLD design

-• Multi-agency collective impact design and implementation.
+- Multi-agency impact design

-• Workforce development, training and development planning, mentoring and coaching.
+- Workforce development, mentoring and coaching

 Personal statement